brooklynrail/brooklynrail-platform/content/events/2023/05/david-byrne-here-lies-love.md

 title: "David Byrne: Here Lies Love"
 deck: Featuring Byrne and Paul D. Miller, with Tyhe Cooper
-summary: World renowned musician and artist David Byrne joins Rail Editor-at-Large David Byrne for a conversation.
+summary: World renowned musician and artist David Byrne joins Rail Editor-at-Large Paul D. Miller for a conversation.
 We conclude with a poetry reading by Tyhe Cooper.
 people:
   - person: david-byrne